-Establishment is no different than for other crops with small seeds; irrigation after seeding is important to grow a good stand.
+The establishment is no different than for other crops with small seeds; irrigation after seeding is important to grow a good stand.
 “Harvesting is probably where things often go wrong,” said Gies.
 “It must be chopped very fine, incorporated well into moist soil without delay, and then rolling to seal in the volatiles.
 All this needs to be accomplished as a continuum.
 For the small-scale grower/home gardener, this can be accomplished with a rotary mower, string trimmer or garden shredder, chopping as fine as possible, then rototill and seal immediately with plastic.”

 Gies added, “Whether you’re a commercial grower or home gardener, don’t be too anxious to get your next crop planted.
-You should wait about two weeks before seeding or planting into treated soil – though with potato seed it seems that waiting isn’t so important.”
+You should wait about two weeks before seeding or planting into treated soil – through with potato seed it seems that waiting isn’t so important.”

 The use of Caliente mustards and Nemat arugula has really taken off, with growers and distributors in more than 20 countries.
 Gies is anxious to find some even better mustard varieties and will be looking at some new varieties on his farm this year.